NathanJihoIM/datasciencecoursera/MarkdownTest.md

 Normal Text
 * 1st Asterisk
 * 2nd
-* 3rd *
+** 3rd *

-How can I go back to normal text?
+If you want to go back to normal text, add a blank row.